Contents

 13. Kilimanjaro Marathon

-Kilimanjaro Marathon is one of the cultural experiences in Tanzania.
+The Kilimanjaro Marathon is a cultural experience in Tanzania.

-This event takes place in February every year in Moshi town near the base of Mt.
+This event takes place in February each year in Moshi, near the base of Mt.
 Kilimanjaro.

-This marathon has gained momentum and attracts runners from different parts countries.
+This marathon has gained momentum and attracts runners from across the country.

 You can decide to choose a long race or a 5 km fun run.